 Conservation framed to preserve the value of this limited edition art signed by Steve Hanks.

-Triple Archival Matting - Top Suede Black, Middle off White, Bottom Walnut
+Triple Archival Matting - Top Suede Light Pink (with open v-groove cut), Middle Antique White, Bottom Walnut

 Walnut Wood Frame